ChrisTracy/gate-opener/README.md

 # Raspberry Pi Gate Opener

 This project comes as a pre-built docker image that enables you to uitilze a relay and raspberry pi to open a gate or garage door via API call.
+You will need to create a table in AirTable with 3 fields:
+- user (single line of text)
+- token (single line of text)
+- enabled (checkbox)

 ## Quick Setup